 House Network offers two packages.
 There is a pay upfront package which costs £699 and has no completion cost.
 There is a pay later package which costs £699, so you don’t pay anything upfront and only have to pay when the sale is completed or after 12 months, whichever comes first.

 Both packages come with a free valuation and if you decide to take advantage of the service you also get professional photography, floor plans, viewing arrangements and feedback, sale progression, marketing on property portals and listings on Rightmove, Zoopla and Primelocation, price negotiation and financial check, and exchange to completion services.

-Yopa offers an inclusive package that costs £780, but which goes up to £1140 in some areas of London.
+Yopa offers an inclusive package that costs £780 which goes up to £1140 in some areas of London.
 You can pay the fee upfront or pay 6 months later.
 You get a free valuation and if you decide to use the service you instruct Yopa to market the property on various online portals, including listings on Rightmove, Zoopla, and PrimeLocation.
-The estate agent in charge of your sale will prepare an advert with professional photos and floor plan for listing.
-The agent will also provide support and guidance for viewings and managing offers, and manage sales progression.
+The estate agent in charge of your sale will prepare an advert with professional photos and a floor plan for listing.
+The agent will also provide support and guidance for viewings and managing offers, and managing sales progression.

-You can bump up your package with 2 optional add-ons: Viewings package, which costs £150 but the estate agent takes care of everything viewing-related, and EPC, which costs £75.
+You can bump up your package with two optional add-ons: Viewings package, which costs £150 but the estate agent takes care of everything viewing-related, and EPC, which costs £75.

 Remember that whichever route you choose, online or traditional, always ensure that your estate agent is registered with the Property Ombudsman.